Houndstooth is not a trend, but a classic

 Why would I say that?
 Look at fashion history.
-Remember the aristocrats painted in black velvet gowns with white lace collars?
+Remember the aristocrats painted in black velvet gowns with white lace collars in your art history class?
 Skip forward to the end of the 19th century.
 The black suits and coats with cylinder of the business owner who had strike rich?
 Then in the Twenties and Thirties of the 20th century, the black tuxedos of the High Society?
 Marlene Dietrich wearing her white button down shirt with a tuxedo?
-Recall Julia Roberts wearing a classic black turtleneck sweater with a hounds-tooth blazer in the 90s?
+Recall Julia Roberts wearing a classic black turtleneck sweater with a houndstooth blazer in the 90s?

 Why I love the black and white trend

-When I was a teenager, I had to use public transportation to get to my school in the next town as there was no high school in that German village of 2000 inhabitants I grew up in.
-In the west end of that city a woman in her 30s boarded the bus every morning.
+When I was a teenager, I had to use public transportation to get to my school in the next town.
+There was no high school in that German village of 2000 inhabitants I grew up in.
+In the west end of that city, a woman in her 30s boarded the bus every morning.
 All clothing she would wear was either black or white.
-She was the master in creating interesting de-saturated or monochromatic classic outfits that looked very posh, sophisticated and put together.
+She was the master in creating interesting de-saturated or ageless monochromatic looks that were very elegant, sophisticated and put together.
 Every morning I was looking forward to see what she would wear.
 She was my “Real World” fashion icon.
 Today I wonder whether she was the ancient form of a fashion blogger.
 LOL 🙂

 Black and white are easy for pattern and print mixing